 Millions upon millions of miles of roads, water and gas pipelines were put in place, which contributed greatly to our prosperity.
 Unfortunately, most of those projects are now between 50-100 years old and reaching the end of their useful life.
-It’s a simple fact of life that cement and metal corrodes over time, and we are spending nowhere near enough on repairs and upkeep.
+It’s a simple fact of life that cement and metal corrode over time, and we are spending nowhere near enough on repairs and upkeep.
 Cost estimates for modernizing our infrastructure run upwards of $2 trillion over the next decade, yet according to the Council on Foreign Relations, public infrastructure investment, at 2.4% of GDP, is half what it was fifty years ago.

 Our water infrastructure is among the oldest of all.
 Hard to believe, but older U.S. cities like New York, Boston and Philadelphia still rely in part on wooden pipes that date back more than 200 years.
 Yet even relatively youthful Los Angeles relies on drinking water from pipes that are rapidly deteriorating.
 The water main that ruptured under Sunset Blvd. and drenched the UCLA campus with more than 10 million gallons of water was 93 years old.
 Most of the city’s water transmission pipes are that ancient or older.